route1337/jamf-macos-scripts/documentation/configureTerminal.md

 ------------
 This script will perform the following operations

-1. Check for and install latest XCode Command-line Tools
-2. Check for and install Homebrew for the initially created user
+1. Deploy a custom `.zshrc` to the initial user during DEP enrollment.

 Limitations
 ------------

-1. This script requires access to Apple for XCode Command-line Tools installation
+1. This script requires access to a [specific GitHub repo](https://github.com/ahrenstein/noodling)
-2. This script requires access to brew.sh and github.com for Homebrew installation
-3. This script requires an initial user to be created by the end user during the macOS OOBE

 Known Issues
 ------------